caseypaquola/CortPro/docs/pages/whattoexpect.rst

 Myelin profiles: What to expect when applying CortPro to myelin-sensitive MRI
 ============================================================================

 The aim of this tutorial is to provide a prototypical example of CortPro outputs, helping you understand what to expect when applying these tools to your own data.
+The principal outputs are:

+- Depth by vertex microstructure profiles: ${subject_id}_space-${surface_output}_desc-MP.csv
+- Vertex-wise profile moments: ${subject_id}_space-${surface_output}_desc-MPmoments.csv

-The Exemplar Dataset
+An Exemplar Dataset
 --------------------

 For this tutorial, we utilize the **MICA-MICs dataset** (`Royer et al., 2022 <https://pubmed.ncbi.nlm.nih.gov/36109562/>`_), which can be accessed via the `Microstructural Marketplace <https://osf.io/e6f7d/overview>`_.
 This dataset serves as an ideal case for myelin-sensitive MRI because it features quantitative T1 (R1) maps.